 Now, the two arch-rivals must learn to stand one another and co-operate to share the responsibility that is given to them by their late best friends.
 The heartwarming and hilarious story of loss, love, and parenting can touch anyone’s heart, and viewers may wonder if it is inspired by a true story.
 In case you are afflicted with the same questions, we have got you covered.

-Is Life as We Know It Based on a True Story?
+Is Life as We Know It a True Story?